 Scroll down to Pictures & Camera

-Set “Include location (GPS) in in Pictures You Take” to OFF
+Set “Include location (GPS) in Pictures You Take” to OFF

-Your location information is helpful but it might turn hazardous if it gets in the wrong hands.
+Your location information is helpful but it might turn hazardous if it gets into the wrong hands.
 File this under better safe than sorry.

 For more information, watch this recent news story: